-On January 27, 2016, we entered into an option agreement with UHN pursuant to which UHN granted us an exclusive option to enter into an exclusive license under certain intellectual property rights related to Fabry disease.
+On January 27, 2016, we entered into an option agreement with University Health Network, or UHN, pursuant to which UHN granted us an exclusive option to enter into an exclusive license under certain intellectual property rights related to Fabry disease.
 On November 4, 2016, we executed our option and entered into an exclusive license agreement with UHN.
 Under this agreement, UHN granted us an exclusive worldwide license under certain intellectual property rights and a non-exclusive worldwide license under certain know-how, in each case subject to certain retained rights, to develop, commercialize and sell products for use in the treatment of Fabry disease.
-Under the terms of the agreement, we paid to UHN a one-time upfront fee of C\$75,000 and are obligated to pay an annual maintenance fee until the first sale of a licensed product in certain markets.
+Under the terms of the agreement, we paid to UHN a one-time upfront fee and are obligated to pay an annual maintenance fee until the first sale of a licensed product in certain markets.
 We are also required to make payments to UHN in connection with the achievement of certain development and regulatory milestones in an aggregate amount of up to C\$2.45 million, as well as royalties on a country-by-country basis of a low to mid-single digit percentage on annual sales of licensed products and a lower single digit royalty in certain circumstances.
 Additionally, we will pay a low double digit percentage of all sublicensing revenue.
 We also made a philanthropic commitment to donate funds to organizations for the benefit of the Canadian Fabry community in an amount equal to a low double digit percentage of our royalty payments and regulatory milestone payments, up to a maximum of C\$500,000 in any calendar year.
-For each of the years ended December 31, 2019 and 2018, we paid \$15,000 to UHN in connection with this agreement, which consisted of annual maintenance fees.
 In connection with this agreement, we have also entered into three separate letter agreements with UHN, dated November 4, 2016, June 2, 2017 and December 11, 2019, pursuant to which we agreed to provide certain funding and costs and expenses associated with a clinical trial conducted by UHN for the treatment of Fabry disease.
+For the years ended December 31, 2020 and 2021, we paid \$344 and \$209, respectively, to UHN in connection with these agreements, which